-Just as when you were in the hospital, you must follow certain procedures at home to help prevent infection.
+You must follow certain procedures at home to help prevent infection.
 Wash your hands frequently, and encourage visitors and family members to do so, particularly:

 - Before and after using the bathroom.

 - Prior to eating.

 - Before and after preparing food.

 - After coming home from a public place.